Primary Navigation Mobile

 The Mazda2 Hybrid is the most economical car currently on sale in the UK.

-Is it cheaper to switch to an EV?
+Is it cheaper to switch to an electric car?

-Many people are switching from petrol and diesel to electric cars, at least in part to reduce their running costs.
-Charging an EV’s battery at home is certainly cheaper than filling up with fuel, especially if you switch to an electricity tariff designed for EV owners with lower costs at off-peak times.
+You might be considering the switch from petrol or diesel to an electric car to reduce your car running costs.
+It’s true that charging an EV’s battery at home is cheaper than filling up with liquid fuel, particularly for those with an electricity tariff designed for EV owners.

 If you can mostly charge at home or intend to use a single public charger provider, the process for working out the annual cost of charging an electric car is broadly the same as for fuel.
 The numbers you need are your annual average mileage, the electric car’s average miles per kilowatt hour (mpkWh) efficiency and the cost per kilowatt hour you’ll be paying for electricity.